LStan/sp1/book/versioned_docs/version-3.4.0/getting-started/quickstart.md

 which will output the compiled ELF to the file `program/elf/riscv32im-succinct-zkvm-elf`.

-Note: the `build.rs` file in the `script` directory will use run the above command automatically to build the ELF, meaning you don't have to manually run `cargo prove build` every time you make a change to the program!
+Note: the `build.rs` file in the `script` directory will run the above command automatically to build the ELF, meaning you don't have to manually run `cargo prove build` every time you make a change to the program!

 ## Execute